netanoir/free-jazz/readme.md

 ### develop

 To add to this zine, you can follow the steps provided below:
-1. create a fork of this project on Github
+1. create a fork of this project on github
-2. ping the author of this repo via Github Issues to see if they are looking for contributions on the specific feature you're looking to add
+2. ping the author of this repo via github issues to see if they are looking for contributions on the specific feature you're looking to add
-3. open the file in vs Code and make updates
+3. open the file in vs code and make updates
 4. add and commit those changes in your forked github repo
 5. make a pull request specifying what additions and changes were made
 6. have a nice chat and communication with me about those changes.